Skip to content

 • The Dana Foundation champions efforts to broaden participation in neuroscience amongst individuals from groups that have been historically excluded, however, broadening participation in neuroscience alone is not a sufficient societal emphasis.

-Specific to the Dana Frontiers program, we are not interested in funding:
+Specific to the Dana Frontiers program, we will not consider proposals for:

 • Projects that primarily aim to increase awareness about brain health or specific brain-based diseases.
+(See Brain Awareness Week grants)

-• Projects that primarily aim to remedy a “knowledge deficit” for the benefit of science or medicine.
+• Projects that primarily aim to remedy a perceived “knowledge deficit” in communities and public audiences without creating multidirectional relationships, fostering mutual learning, or collaboration.

-• Projects that primarily produce static deliverables such as reports or websites.
+• Projects that primarily produce static deliverables such as reports or websites without developing them in partnership with the communities they intend to serve

 • Performances, art, films, or exhibits, except as part of larger sustained, multidirectional and collaborative community engagement.